weaksou/string/README.md

-﻿# I only created this for my personnal use, it will grow up by time :)
+﻿# I created this for my personnal use, it will grow up by time :)

 ## basic functions
 **capitalize**